Honghan/mockESdata/README.md

 # mockESdata
-a simple python script for generating mock data to ElasticSearch index
+a simple python script for generating mock data to an ElasticSearch index for the Timeline project at Centre of Translational Informatics of KCL.